-Are you stressed yet?
+Are you full of Christmas stress yet?
 No?
-Okay, well then let’s continue on our 12 Ways to Lose Your Mind (this Christmas Season)
+Okay, well then let’s continue on our 12 Days of Christmas Stress.
+Day 2: Buying Christmas Gifts.